jaydlawrence/rumble_live_chat_remover/readme.md

 # Rumble Live Chat Remover

-This is a colaboration between me and chatGPT to remove the chat window on rumble videos and remove the max width on the video.
+This is a colaboration between me and chatGPT to create a chrome extension to remove the chat window on rumble videos and remove the max width on the video.

 ## Installation

-Download this repository and unzip to a file.
+Download this repository and unzip to a folder.

 According to chatGPT, these are the rest of the steps: